lambdahuang/FlashRoute/README.md

 Bazel supports [ different installation methods ](https://docs.bazel.build/versions/master/install-ubuntu.html).

-This example provides the installation of Bazel 2.0.0, but you can freely replace the version to whatsoever the version you like to install.
+This example provides the installation of Bazel 2.0.0, but you can freely replace the version to whatever the version you like to install.
 FlashRoute can be built by Bazel from 0.x to 3.2 on x86_64 machines.
 However, for Arm users, **Bazel 2.1.1 is recommended**.